You wake up from a good night sleep. You have a good stretch and put your feet on the floor. You stand up and…

 Diagnosing Your Heel Pain

 There are a lot of causes of heel pain.
-Because of this, it’s important to determine the cause of yours.
-I’ll start off by taking an x-ray in the office.
+Because of this, it's important to make a proper diagnosis to determine the cause of yours.
+I'll start off by taking an x-ray in the office.
 We use a state-of-the-art digital x-ray system.
 This allows me to see the bones and joints in wonderful detail.
-I’ll be able to see if your heel pain is caused by a stress fracture or if you have a heel spur.
+I'll be able to see if your heel pain is caused by a stress fracture or if you have a heel spur or bone spur.